-There can be a connection between mental health and a person’s financial distress.
-In business, one can feed off the other.
-If bankruptcy follows, it can provide some relief for the person’s mental state, or an exacerbation of it.
+At a micro level, if bankruptcy follows, it can provide some relief for the person’s mental state, or an exacerbation of it.
 Bankruptcy law provides some protective structure for the person, but it also expects that person to be accountable.
 The bankruptcy trustee has some responsibility in balancing the interests of protection and accountability, but how much is problematic.
 Case law has raised the prospect of a trustee being responsible to have a guardian appointed, and of being liable for causing a bankrupt’s mental ill health .

-It cuts both ways.
+It cuts both ways as the article referenced suggests.
 From one direction, a person’s financial difficulties can adversely impact their mental health.
 The consequent loss of one’s home, standards of living, status and ability to support oneself and family can lead to a state of depression or can exacerbate an existing state.From the other direction, depression of a person in business can itself lead to the financial distress of that business, its symptoms being antithetical to the qualities of focus, resilience and clear thinking required in business, along with a readiness to seek advice and assistance.

 These issues are invariably mixed.
 A depressed condition, whether pre-existing or prompted by the stresses of the business, can lead to financial failure, and then further illness.